retextjs/retext-readability/readme.md

 ## When should I use this?

-You can opt-into this plugin when you’re dealing with content that might be difficult to read to some folks, and have authors that can fix that content.
+You can use this plugin when you’re dealing with content that might be difficult to read to some folks, and have authors that can fix that content.

 > 💡 **Tip**: I also made an online, editable, demo, similar to this project: